 Another challenge facing Ukraine’s tech entrepreneurs is the lack of access to talent.
 While there is a large pool of talented developers in Ukraine, many of them have been forced to leave the country due to the conflict.

 Additionally, many talented individuals are drawn to opportunities in other countries, such as the United States or Western Europe.
 To address this challenge, the Ukrainian government has launched a program to attract skilled workers from abroad.
 Additionally, many Ukrainian tech companies are offering remote work opportunities to attract talent from around the world.

-In conclusion, Ukraine’s tech entrepreneurs are fighting a war on a different front.
+Ukraine’s tech entrepreneurs are fighting a war on a different front.
 Despite the challenges they face, they are finding ways to thrive and make a significant impact on the global tech industry.
 With the support of the Ukrainian government and the international community, there is great potential for the growth of the tech industry in Ukraine.